madhavkedia018/Digital-Alarm-Clock-/README.md

 ![image](https://github.com/user-attachments/assets/079baca2-a969-4431-a1b7-740a807880d6)

 ## Working
-**Initialization (Reset):** Upon reset, the clock is initialized to the user-defined time, alarm settings are cleared, and internal counters are reset.
+**Initialization:** Upon reset, the clock is initialized to the user-defined time, alarm settings are cleared, and internal counters are reset.